-- a. contribute to safe and usable public spaces, through maintaining high levels of surveillance of parks, streets and roads that serve active transport purposes (e.g. existing or future pedestrian paths or cycle lanes etc); - maintain the amenity of the streetscape. b.
+- of parks, streets and roads that serve active transport purposes (e.g. existing or future pedestrian paths or cycle lanes etc); - b. maintain the amenity of the streetscape.

 Note - A noise impact assessment may be required to demonstrate compliance with this PO.
 Noise impact assessments are to be prepared in accordance with Planning scheme policy - Noise.